sodadata/docs/soda-cl/recon.md

 ## Limitations and constraints

 * The Python environment in which record reconciliation checks run consumes more time/CPU/memory because this type of check loads all data into memory to execute a comparison.
-Because data comparison is dense, exercise caution when executing scans with record reconciliation checks as they can cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
-Best practice dictates that you [add filters](#add-a-filter) and use [column constrained](#record-reconciliation-checks) record reconciliation checks whenever possible to mitigate performance issues.
+Because record-to-record comparison is dense, exercise caution when executing scans with record reconciliation checks as they can cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
+Best practice dictates that you [add filters](#add-a-filter) and use [column constrained](#record-reconciliation-checks) record reconciliation checks whenever possible to mitigate cost and performance issues.
 * Reconciliation checks on TEXT type columns are case sensitive.
 * Record reconciliation checks do not support `samples columns` configuration.
-* Record reconciliation checks do not support `samples columns` in check configuration, nor `exclude columns` in the data source configuration in a configuration YAML file; see Disable failed rows sampling for [specific columns]({% link soda-cl/failed-rows-checks.md %}##disable-failed-rows-sampling-for-specific-columns).
+* Reconciliation checks do not support `samples columns` in check configuration, nor `exclude columns` in the data source configuration in a configuration YAML file; see Disable failed rows sampling for [specific columns]({% link soda-cl/failed-rows-checks.md %}##disable-failed-rows-sampling-for-specific-columns).
+* ***Known issue***: Do not define a threshold as a percentage `%` if you expect the measurement of a metric to equal `0`.
+Using a percentage for a threshold causes an error for an absolute check; the check evaluates correctly but the error persists with a non-zero exit command.

 ## Go further